C String Extraction: Standard, Custom & Multibyte Guide

 }

-6. How to Split Strings in C
+6. How to Split Strings in C Language

-ASCII1 bytestrncpy OK
+ASCII1 bytestrncpy

-Shift_JIS1 or 2 bytesUse mbstowcs / wcstombs
+Shift_JIS1 or 2 bytesmbstowcswcstombs

-EUC-JP1 or 2 bytesUse mbstowcs / wcstombs
+EUC-JP1 or 2 bytesUse /

-• For UTF-8, Shift_JIS, EUC-JP, use mbstowcs / wcstombs
+• In the case of UTF-8, Shift_JIS, EUC-JP, use mbstowcs / wcstombs

-• Set setlocale(LC_ALL, "..."); appropriately for the environment
+• Set appropriately according to the environment setlocale(LC_ALL, \"...\"); set appropriately

-6.1 String splitting using strtok
+6.1 strtok String Splitting Using strtok

-String splitting is needed in many situations such as CSV data parsing, command-line argument processing, and log data analysis.
-In C, you can use standard library functions like strtok and strtok_r, or create your own functions.
-In this section, we will discuss in detail how to split strings using a specific delimiter.
+String-splitting operations are needed in many situations, such as CSV data parsing, command-line argument processing, and log data analysis among others.
+In C language, you can use standard library functions like strtok and strtok_r, or create your own functions.

-Example: Splitting a string with comma ,
+Example: Split a string with a comma ,

 char *strtok(char *str, const char *delim);